eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   practical tips and goodies on how to do that stuff in the real world.

 ## Model Implementation

+- At the risk of over-generalizing, there are only two things that can go wrong in Bayesian modelling: either your data is wrong, or your model is wrong.
+And it is a hell of a lot easier to debug your data than it is to debug your model.
+So before you even try implementing your model, plot histograms of your data, count the number of data points, drop any NaNs, etc. etc.

 - PyMC3 has one quirky piece of syntax, which I tripped up on for a while.
 It's described quite well in [this comment on Thomas Wiecki's